arbor-sim/arbor/doc/tutorial/cosim.rst

 We invite you to read `our paper <https://arxiv.org/pdf/2505.16861>`_ on the subject; you can find the `accompanying source code
 <https://github.com/arbor-contrib/arbor-tvb-cosim>`_ in our contrib section.
+All
-All source code for all intermediate steps can be in the directory `python/example/cosim
+source code for all intermediate steps can be in the directory `python/example/cosim
 <https://github.com/arbor-sim/arbor/tree/master/python/example/cosim>`_ of the
 Arbor source tree.
-More information is found in the documentation on :ref:`interconnectivity <interconnectivtycross>`_.
-For the usage of MPI in Python see `here <https://mpi4py.readthedocs.io/en/stable/mpi4py.html>`_ and for MPI in general `here <https://www.mpi-forum.org/docs>`_
+More information is found in the documentation on :ref:`interconnectivity <interconnectivitycross>`.
+For the usage of MPI in Python see `MPI4Py <https://mpi4py.readthedocs.io/en/stable/mpi4py.html>`_ and for MPI in general the `MPI Forum <https://www.mpi-forum.org/docs>`_

 References
 ----------